-Pinzimonio might be the epitome of simple Tuscan-style eating.
-It’s just fresh vegetables, served raw, with nothing else but olive oil, salt and pepper.
+It might be too simple to believe (or even require a recipe!).
+It’s just fresh vegetables served raw, with nothing else but olive oil, salt and pepper.

-Actually, there’s something similar my grandmother would put on the table after the pasta and before the pastry, even in the dead of winter.
-Trimmed stalks of celery alongside a shallow dish of olive oil, salt and pepper; a pretty humble snack, but I can still remember how I loved to dip the crunchy, cold celery into the saucer of oil, then into the salt and pepper, thinking how unlike a potato chip it was, but just as fun to eat.
+It was a pretty humble snack, but I remember how I loved to dip the crunchy, cold celery into the saucer of oil, then into the salt and pepper, thinking how unlike a potato chip it was, but just as fun to eat.

-There is one thing I insist on, though – grab that bottle of special extra-virgin olive oil you were planning to splurge on or were saving for something special.
-This is the time.
+But, one thing I insist: Grab that bottle of special extra-virgin olive oil you were planning to splurge on or were saving for something special.
+This is the time to use it!

-- Assorted super-fresh vegetables, such as: carrots, red, yellow or orange bell peppers, baby zucchini, cucumber, snap peas, green beans, fennel or radishes
+- 2 pounds assorted crunchy fresh vegetables, such as carrots, colorful bell peppers, small zucchini or summer squash, cucumbers, snap peas, green beans, fennel or radishes

 - Best quality extra-virgin olive oil

-- Flaky, crunchy salt - I like Maldon or Diamond kosher
+- Flaky salt, such as Maldon or Diamond kosher

 - Black peppercorns in a pepper mill

-- Wash, peel and trim vegetables as needed to make bite-sized sections.
+- Wash, peel and trim the vegetables as needed to make bite-sized pieces or matchsticks.

 - Set out small plates and allow each person to mix salt and fresh ground pepper in one, and some olive oil in another.